alexhingtgen/vtm_site/README.md

 Basic structure for starting a Flask project with Jinja templates

 ---
-1. Clone this repository to local computer
+1. Clone the flask_template repository to local computer (used from mikecolbert on GitHub)

 2. Rename the directory to reflect the new project name